-Twice a year, clean the antenna mast with a dry cloth and mild detergent.
+Every time you wash your car, clean the antenna mast with a dry cloth and mild detergent.
 Scrub the antenna in upward strokes to avoid bending it.
-Rinse with water.

 Make sure the antenna works smoothly by turning the stereo off and on several times with the ignition switch ON (II).
 The antenna does not need lubricating.
 If you use a "drive-through" car wash, make sure you turn the stereo off first.
-This retracts the antenna to prevent damage from the car wash brushes.
+This retracts the antenna to prevent damage from the brushes in the car wash.